David Crisafulli: Politics

-In 2003, Crisafulli was appointed as a ministerial media advisor to the then Howard Government Minister and Liberal Senator for Queensland, Ian Macdonald.
-In 2004, Crisafulli successfully ran for what was then the 100% Labor Party-controlled Townsville City Council, on a conservative platform.
-In 2008, when the Townsville and Thuringowa councils were merged, he made a deal with Les Tyrell, the former Thuringowa mayor, to run in partnership for the mayor and deputy mayor positions on the new council.
-He was elected as deputy mayor, an office he held until his resignation in 2012 to run for a seat in the Queensland Parliament.
+In 2003, Crisafulli was appointed a ministerial media advisor to the then Howard government Minister and Liberal Senator for Queensland, Ian Macdonald.
+In 2004, Crisafulli successfully stood for what was then the 100% Labor Party-controlled Townsville City Council, on a conservative platform.
+He became the youngest person ever elected to the council.
+In 2008, when the Townsville and Thuringowa councils were merged, he stood as a candidate at the first election for the enlarged council.
+Crisafulli made a deal with Les Tyrell, the former mayor of Thuringowa, to stand in partnership for the mayor and deputy mayor positions; Tyrell won election as mayor and Crisafulli as deputy mayor.
+He served as deputy mayor until his resignation in 2012 to stand for a seat in the Queensland Parliament.
 During his second term on Council, he became the chairman of the Townsville City Council Planning Committee.

 In the 2012 Queensland state election, Crisafulli was elected to the Legislative Assembly of Queensland in the seat of Mundingburra, as a member of the Liberal National party.
-He was appointed as the Minister for Local Government in the new Newman government.
+He was appointed the Minister for Local Government in the new Newman government.
 In February 2013, his role was expanded when he became Minister for Local Government, Community Recovery and Resilience.
 He re-contested Mundingburra at the 2015 Queensland state election but was defeated by the Labor candidate Coralee O'Rourke.

 Following his 2015 election loss, Crisafulli and his family relocated to Hope Island on Queensland's Gold Coast.
 He subsequently ran a small business giving advice about dealing with government and business development opportunities.

 In May 2017, he defeated incumbent Broadwater MP Verity Barton for LNP preselection to contest the 2017 election, and subsequently won the Broadwater seat.
-In December 2017, after the election of Deb Frecklington as Leader of the Opposition, Crisafulli was appointed as the Shadow Minister for Environment, Science and the Great Barrier Reef, and Shadow Minister for Tourism.
+In December 2017, after the election of Deb Frecklington as Leader of the Opposition, Crisafulli was appointed the Shadow Minister for Environment, Science and the Great Barrier Reef, and Shadow Minister for Tourism.

 On 12 November 2020, Crisafulli became Leader of the Opposition in Queensland, after the Liberal National Party elected him as party leader following the resignation of Deb Frecklington.

+Premier of Queensland (2024–present)

+Crisafulli led the LNP into the 2024 Queensland state election.
+The LNP gained a 51 seat majority in the Queensland Parliament, and he subsequently became the 41st Premier of Queensland.

+Crisafulli was sworn in as Queensland's 41st Premier by Governor Jeannette Young on 28 October, alongside his deputy Jarrod Bleijie.
+The pair formed an interim ministry, with the full ministry sworn in later that week.